 Mind Body Medicine

 Health Psychologist Gretchen Diem, PhD also holds group sessions for people with chronic conditions who are looking for ways to identify and manage the stress that often accompanies their condition.
 Learn more about the Mind Body Medicine program.

-There's a lot that you can do to prevent or delay Type 2 diabetes!
+There's a lot that you can do to delay and even prevent type 2 diabetes!

-You can: • Make a healthy lifestyle plan that includes losing a small amount of weight (5-7% of overall weight) if you are overweight - 5-7% (10-14 pounds for a 200-pound person). • Make healthy food choices (fruits, veggies, lean meats, low-fat dairy products, whole grains, etc.) and drink more water. • Reduce portion sizes.
+You can: • Make a healthy lifestyle plan that includes losing a small amount of weight (5-7% of overall weight) if you are overweight (10-14 pounds for a 200-pound person). • Make healthy food choices (fruits, veggies, lean meats, low-fat dairy products, whole grains, etc.) and drink more water. • Reduce portion sizes.
 Portion sizes have doubled in the last few decades. • Be more active.
 Thirty minutes, five days per week is ideal, but any amount will still help. • Set small goals for yourself.
 Be realistic with your expectations.
 Identify potential barriers to change and problem-solve around them. • Know your family history - if you have a mother, father, sister or brother who has diabetes, be aware that your risk increases.